framps/raspiBackup/helper/README.md

 4. raspiImageMail - Send an email using the functions from raspiBackup, based of version 0.6.4

-5. stopStartAllServicesWrapper - Script wish either stops or starts all existing services.

-6. raspiBackupDialog.sh - Makes backup and restore of backups much more convenient.
+5. raspiBackupDialog.sh - Makes backup and restore of backups much more convenient.
 (Old name: raspiBackupRestoreHelper.sh)

    Help script to create a backup or restore a backup created with raspiBackup in a simple, dialog-driven way.
    It can simply be started without any options.
 Then first a query appears whether a backup should be created or a restore should be performed.
 In case of a restore it is asked if the last backup should be restored. (y/N) At (N) a corresponding backup can be selected from a list.
 Then the target medium is selected and raspiBackup does the rest.